The in-memory database system (IMDS) as a powerful, persistent memory caching solution.

-Learn about alternatives in the white paper, "NoSQL, Object Caching & IMDSs: Alternatives For Highly Scalable Data Management"!
+Learn more about alternatives by downloading the white paper, “NoSQL, Object Caching & IMDSs: Alternatives For Highly Scalable Data Management“.

 While object caching (such as Memcached) and NoSQL solutions may fit some scalable, high performance systems, many high volume applications still benefit greatly from “real” database features that support persistence, recoverability, ease of programming and data design, data integrity and more.

 The 64-bit in-memory database system (IMDS) combines benefits of both categories: the fastest possible Web data access, along with the reliability, recoverability and programming/design features of a proven database system.

 For example, McObject’s eXtremeDB-64 is increasingly popular as a real-time caching layer for financial, Web-based social networking, SaaS and other emerging applications.

 Business and social transactions are rapidly moving to the Internet.
 Data sets supporting Web-based financial, commercial, e-commerce, and social networks are growing fast, but as they scale, quality of experience can vary widely between visits as popular sites buckle under the load of heavy traffic.
 Too often, the information needed to satisfy a user, or to close a sale, is trapped in a back-end DBMS.

 Disk-based storage severely cramps data availability.
 Traditional object caching solutions provide speed by keeping some records in memory.
 But they lack means for recovery or ensuring data consistency in the event of system failure.
 NoSQL solutions are scalable and address specific problem domains, but they, too lack features such as ACID transactions, formal data access and definition languages, and more.